software-assignments-spring2021/spring-2019-instrument-exchange/README.md

 <h2>Links</h2>

-For more information, please read our [Requirements](https://github.com/nyu-software-engineering/instrument-exchange/blob/master/REQUIREMENTS.md)
+For more information, please read our [REQUIREMENTS.md](https://github.com/nyu-software-engineering/instrument-exchange/blob/master/REQUIREMENTS.md)

+If you would like to contribute to our project, please refer to [CONTRIBUTING.md](CONTRIBUTING.md) for istructions.